 Recovery from addiction isn’t the modern scarlet letter.
-It’s a badge of honor, and I keep mine pinned to my chest because we need to illuminate the solution just as frequently as we broadcast the problem.
+It’s a badge of honor, and we need to illuminate the solution just as frequently as we broadcast the problem.
 For every story on a heroin overdose, let’s feature a story about a collegiate recovery program that might have saved that person’s life.
 For every funeral, let’s celebrate a sobriety milestone in honor of someone who wasn’t as fortunate.

 The devastation has its important place.
-We can’t dampen or quash the seriousness of this health crisis, and there’s a reason why one of my tattoos reads in bold, black ink, "Scars are souvenirs you never lose.
-The past is never far.”
+We can’t dampen or quash the seriousness of this health crisis.

 Let’s not forget the stark truth that addiction is a matter of life or death.